 Is your building accessible to people with disabilities?

 Where do you get the puppets, props, etc. from?

 Lyon Forrest Hill, our Artistic Director, constructs nearly all of the puppets you see on the CMT stage.
 Karri Roper Scollon, one of our board members, sews the costumes and helps construct hand puppets.
 Other puppets were made by our founder, Allie Scollon.
 Just about everything you see in one of our productions is made in-house.

 How do you make the puppets talk?

 If you look closely, you’ll notice that our marionettes’ mouths don’t move!
 Instead, through body movement and pre-recorded CD, we give the illusion that they are talking.
-Before each production opens, our staff spends time with John Scollon, our Executive Director, at his home studio creating the voices that bring our puppets to life.
-The voices and music are then put on a CD (much like you would play in your home stereo) for playback during performances.
+Before each production opens, our staff spends time with John Scollon, our Executive Director, at his home studio recording the voices that bring our puppets to life.
 Performing to pre-recorded voices allow our puppeteers to fully concentrate on their puppetry.

 Why wasn’t Jiminy Cricket in Pinocchio?
 Where’s the singing teapot from Beauty & the Beast?
 Why didn’t Baloo sing “The Bare Necessities?”